Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Implication, Significance, and Lower Bound

-Next, we investigate another problem-dependent quantity, the cumulative loss of comparators defined as $F_T = \sum_{t=1}^{T} f_t(\u_t)$, and will develop a new online algorithm with small-loss dynamic regret.
-In the conference version, we propose the Sword algorithm (presented in Section~\ref{sec:solution1}) to achieve the gradient-variation dynamic regret, and then propose a variant in order to attain the small-loss bound, which employs OGD as the base-algorithm and uses the vanilla Hedge with linearized surrogate loss as the meta-algorithm.
-In current paper, we demonstrate that the improved algorithm Sword++ designed in Section~\ref{sec:solution2} itself provably achieves the small-loss dynamic regret \emph{without} any algorithmic modification.
-In fact, we have the following theorem regarding the small-loss bound of Sword++ algorithm. \begin{myThm} Set the parameters the same as those in Theorem~\ref{thm:variation-one-gradient}.
+In this part, we investigate another problem-dependent quantity --- the cumulative loss of comparators defined as $F_T = \sum_{t=1}^{T} f_t(\u_t)$.

+In the conference version, we propose the Sword algorithm (presented in Section~\ref{sec:solution1}) to achieve the gradient-variation dynamic regret, and then propose a variant to attain the small-loss bound, which employs OGD as the base-algorithm and uses the vanilla Hedge with linearized surrogate loss as the meta-algorithm (i.e., choosing the optimistic vector $M_t = \mathbf{0}$ for both meta- and base-algorithms).
+In the current paper, we demonstrate that the improved algorithm Sword++ designed in Section~\ref{sec:solution2} itself provably achieves the small-loss dynamic regret \emph{without} any algorithmic modification.
+In fact, we have the following theorem regarding the small-loss bound of Sword++, whose proof is in Section~\ref{sec:proof-small-loss-bobw}. \begin{myThm} Set the parameters the same as those in Theorem~\ref{thm:variation-one-gradient}.
 Under Assumptions~\ref{assumption:bounded-gradient},~\ref{assumption:bounded-domain},~\ref{assumption:smoothness}, and~\ref{assumption:non-negative}, Sword++ satisfies that

 and hence achieves the best-of-both-worlds guarantee: